 Israel Competitiveness Index

-After years of analyzing international competitiveness indices, the IEP has created a dedicated competitiveness index, which is unique in that (1) it is based solely on quantitative indices; and (2) examines unique aspects of the Israeli economy regarding various sectors and the differences between the periphery and the center.
-The index is intended to assist institutions, decision-makers and research bodies in identifying the weaknesses and strengths of the Israeli economy, examining the effectiveness of policy measures and proposing practical solutions based on empirical data in order to solve fundamental problems in the Israeli economy.
+After years of analyzing international competitiveness indices, IEP has created its own fully dedicated competitiveness index, the IEP Comp index, which is unique in several dimensions: (1) it is based solely on quantitative indices ("hard data"); (2) it combines unique aspects of the Israeli economy regarding various sectors and the differences between the periphery and the center; and (3) it creates a comparative ranking to Israel's economy in comparison to the 10 best countries in the OECD.
+The index is intended to assist institutions, decision-makers, researchers, media journalists and students in identifying the weaknesses and strengths of the Israeli economy and administration, examining the effectiveness of policy measures and proposing practical solutions based on empirical data in order to solve fundamental problems in the Israeli economy.

 Fighting Corruption in Municipalities

 For over two years, the IEP is conducting a comprehensive and pioneering research on corruption in local government, in collaboration with Prof. Doron Navot of the University of Haifa, the Movement for Quality Government in Israel and other bodies involved in this field.
 The objective of this project is to form systematic solutions that will lead to a substantial reduction in corruption while optimizing the decision-making framework and reducing the time of decision-making.

 Labor Unions in the Public Sector